-StormFilter is a stormwater treatment device comprised of one or more structures that house rechargeable, self-cleaning, media-filled cartridges that trap particulates and absorbs pollutants such as dissolved metals, hydrocarbons, nutrients, metals, and other common pollutants found in stormwater runoff.
+StormFilter is a stormwater treatment device comprised of one or more structures that house rechargeable, media-filled cartridges that trap particulates and absorbs pollutants such as dissolved metals, hydrocarbons, nutrients, metals, and other common pollutants found in stormwater runoff.

 The structures that house the StormFilter cartridges can be configured in a variety of ways to accommodate a wide range of flows, project specific footprints, and variable hydraulic conditions.

 The filter media in the StormFilter cartridges can be customized to target site-specific pollutants.
 For example, in applications targeting phosphorus, Contech developed PhosphoSorb®, a unique filter media designed specifically for applications targeting high levels of phosphorus removal.

 The StormFilter is available in multiple cartridge heights to meet site-specific hydraulic needs and is available in different upstream configurations including downspout, catch basin, curb inlet, linear grate, infiltration, and dry well.

 StormFilter has been extensively tested in the field and laboratory, and is performance verified by both the State of Washington Department of Ecology and New Jersey Department of Environmental Protection, as well as numerous other stormwater regulatory agencies.
 With over 120,000 worldwide installed cartridges, and twenty plus years of sustained performance, StormFilter is equipped to handle the most challenging stormwater scenarios.

 How the StormFilter Treats Stormwater

 - Stormwater enters the StormFilter through the inlet pipe.

 - Stormwater passes through the filtration media and begins filling the cartridge’s center tube.